TASEmulators/BizHawk/README.md

 The random input controller lets you play with your normal controller but adds some random inputs in a given interval.
 The interval and some more options can be found in the Tab "Config" -> "Controllers..." (after loading a N64 rom) -> "Random Inputs".
 This "Plugin" is disabled by default.
 You can change any options at any time.

+# How to play
+I build the source for you (yeay?) and released a version v0.1 based on windows.
+Just download the zip file under releases, extract it and have fun!